rdg11/workout-home/README.md

 ##### Description:
 Workout Home is designed to be an application where you can store different types of excersizes for your workout routine.

+##### Features:
-Inclused email and password user authentication
+- Email and password user authentication
+- Create/Delete workout
+- Workout info:
+  - Name of excersize
+  - Load (in lbs)
+  - Reps
+  - timestamp (createdAt)